 - Limit the amount of high-calorie foods kept in the home.

-- Don’t reward completion of meals with sweet desserts.
+- Don’t reward the completion of meals with sweet desserts.

-- Replace whole milk with skim milk at about 2 years of age, or at 1 year of age if you are concerned about obesity.
+- Talk you your pediatrician about replacing whole milk with skim milk at about 2 years of age, or at 1 year of age if you are concerned about obesity.

 - Limit TV and non-school-related media viewing.
 Don’t watch TV during meals or snacks.

-How Do I Know if My Child Is Overweight?
+How Do I Know if My Child Has Obesity?

-The best person to determine whether your child is overweight is your child's doctor.
+The best person to determine whether your child has obesity is your child's doctor.
 They will measure your child's weight and height and compute their BMI, or body mass index, and compare it to standards.
 The doctor will also consider your child's age and growth patterns.

-If you do have an overweight child, they must know you are supportive.
+If you do have a child that is overweight or has obesity, they must know you are supportive.
 Children's feelings about themselves often are based on their parents' feelings about them.
 If you accept your children at any weight, they will be more likely to feel good about themselves.
 It is also important to talk to your children about their weight, allowing them to share their concerns with you.
 Your child’s doctor can also help you set an overall healthy weight goal for your child’s height.
 The doctor can even guide you on a timeline to achieve that healthy weight.

 To approach your child’s weight loss seriously, you can: